 Living in ISA Newcastle housing will give you the opportunity to interact and engage with local Australian and International Students alike and experience aspects of the Australian lifestyle that are often overlooked by visitors.
 All ISA Housing options are within walking distance to your university or are conveniently located close to public transit routes.
 While there are differences between accommodation in Australia and the U.S., with an open mind and a drive for exploration, you’ll soon discover that the experience of living in another culture can be both educational and rewarding.

 Housing is provided on all ISA programs in Australia at an additional cost.
-Costs vary according to accommodation selected and session, but ranges from $4,300 - $5,100, without meals (Subject to Change).
-You will pay a $800 refundable security deposit if living in ISA housing.
-ISA may retain some, or all, of this deposit in case of damage to property, or if utility usage exceeds the allotted monthly amount.
+Costs vary according to accommodation selected and session, but ranges from $4,000 - $5,850, without meals (Subject to Change).
 We strive to match your housing preferences with our available accommodations; however, housing preference requests cannot be guaranteed.

 Dorm Without Meals